marcellacarone/m3c1-nano/README.md

 ### Configuration

-To configure your app, you should have a GEMINI API KEY for nano banana, associated to a google cloud project and with billing setup.
+To configure your app, you must have a PAID GEMINI API KEY for nano banana, associated to a google cloud project and with billing setup.
 Probably you can get initial free credits to use it.

+- Create an API key in Google AI Studio: https://aistudio.google.com

 After, follow the steps:

-- create a file **.env.local** in the root folder
+- create a LOCAL file **.env.local** in the root folder
 - this file should contain your API KEY:

 ```